versedi/MagentoSnippets/README.md

 # MagentoSnippets
-Magento Front End Snippets, plugin for Sublime Text.
+## This Fork of **Magento Front End Snippets** plugin for Sublime Text contains added PHP scope and snippets useful for everyday modules development.

 This tool serves to aid the productivity during the Magento's theme development through snippets.
 These snippets brings partial codes belonging the Magento framework.
 These code that we used everyday, but never memorized because they are often complex and lengthy.